 The VCS Program addresses non-permanence risk associated with jurisdictional programs and project activities by requiring jurisdictional programs and nested projects to set aside non-tradable buffer credits to cover unforeseen losses in carbon stocks.
-The buffer credits from all jurisdictional programs and nested projects are held in a single jurisdictional pooled buffer account, which can be drawn upon in the event of a reversal in carbon stocks in any individual jurisdictional program or nested project.
-Projects nesting using a registered Scenario 1 FREL (i.e., where no jurisdictional program is registered) contribute buffer credits to the AFOLU pooled buffer account.
+The buffer credits from all jurisdictional programs and nested projects within these jurisdictions are held in a single jurisdictional pooled buffer account (referred to as the JNR buffer pool), which can be drawn upon in the event of a reversal in carbon stocks in any individual jurisdictional program or nested project.

-For projects registered prior to the registration of a jurisdictional program, the Verra registry shall transfer any existing buffer credits associated with the nested project to the jurisdictional buffer pool once such a jurisdictional program has been registered and the project becomes fully transitioned.
-Subsequent buffer contributions by such projects shall be deposited into the jurisdictional buffer pool.
+Projects nested within a Scenario 2 jurisdictional program contribute buffer credits to the JNR buffer pool instead of the VCS AFOLU pooled buffer account.
+For projects registered prior to the registration of a Scenario 2 jurisdictional program, the Verra registry transfers any existing buffer credits associated with the nested project to the JNR buffer pool once such a jurisdictional program has been registered and the project has fully transitioned.
+Subsequent buffer contributions by such projects are deposited into the JNR buffer pool.